North Laclo River: Geology

+The geological complexes and formations straddled by the catchment are the Aileu Complex, Maubisse Formation, Wailuli Formation, Lolotoi Complex, Aitutu Formation, Cribas Formation, and Ainaro Gravel.
+Within these complexes and formations are shales, phyllites, slate, meta-eruptive rocks, low-grade regional metamorphose sedimentary and eruptive rocks, calcirudites, calcarenites, quartz-arenites, tuffs, marls, silts, arenite, conglomerates, micaceous shales and siltstone, quartzarenite, and calcilutites nodules.
+The Aileu Complex and Maubisse Formation also contain eruptive rock and metaeruptive rocks.

-The catchment's parent materials are limestone in its southern portion, and phyllite in its upper reaches.
-The phyllites in the catchment (between the central mountains at an elevation of about 1000 m AMSL and the river mouth at sea level) are somewhat geologically fragile, and are easily eroded on being exposed to air after surface soil removal.
+The catchment's main parent materials are limestone in its southern portion, and phyllite in its upper reaches.
+Phyllites are located in the catchment between the central mountains at an elevation of about 1000 m AMSL and the river mouth at sea level.
+They are somewhat geologically fragile, and are easily eroded on being exposed to air after surface soil removal.

 In and around Manatuto city near the mouth of the river, the land is underlain by Quaternary River Valley Alluvium (Qa), a shallow formation about 1-10 m deep deposited by water from the river.
 The underlay has a variety of generally unconsolidated textures ranging from poorly sorted silts to cobbles.

 Economy

 Agriculture

 Most residents of the catchment are members of smallholder farmer households following a mix of extensive swidden agriculture.
 Upland farming focuses mainly on rainy season production of maize, which, for most rural families, is the food staple.
 Other cultivated products include pumpkin, sweet potato, cassava, and beans, often produced by shifting cultivation, and limited tree crops of coconuts, papaya, bananas and mangoes.
 Most of these products are grown on a small scale, and all are mostly for local consumption.

 There are also limited areas of irrigated rice cultivation adjacent to the main channels of the river, mostly in its lower reaches between Laclo and Manatuto.
 The Sumasse River is the main provider of the water supply to the Laclo irrigation system, on the south and northwestern periphery of Manatuto city.
 The system supports extensive paddy fields, of about 660 ha in area.

-Established during the Portuguese colonial era in the 1960s, the system was maintained by the Indonesian government during its occupation of East Timor until the end of 1999.
+Established during the Portuguese colonial era in the 1960s, the system was maintained by the Indonesian government during its occupation of Timor-Leste until the end of 1999.
 However, it was damaged by a serious flood in 1996, and, as of the resumption of East Timorese independence in 2002, was not fully functional.
 In December 2001, the Government of Japan decided to extend emergency assistance for a UNDP project to rehabilitate the system.
 The project was completed in 2003.
 Subsequently, the Japan International Cooperation Agency (JICA) implemented a technical cooperation scheme, the "Irrigation and Rice Cultivation Project in Manatuto", to improve the productivity of rice growing in the area.